10 Sources

 Copy Link

-Google announced the global expansion of Search Live, its AI-powered conversational search feature, making it available in more than 200 countries and territories.
-Powered by the new Gemini 3.1 Flash Live model, users can now point their phone camera at objects and ask questions aloud to get real-time assistance in dozens of languages.
+Google announced the global expansion of Search Live, its AI-powered conversational search feature, making it available in more than 200 countries and territories across 98 languages.
+Powered by the new Gemini 3.1 Flash Live model, the tool allows users to point their phone camera at objects for real-time assistance through natural voice conversations, with responses that include web links for deeper exploration.

 1